piyushpangavhane/roosterpublic/README.md

-## Vesatogo CMS
+## Rooster

-This project houses all the data to make server driven webpages in vesatogo products.
+This project is a CMS built on top of payload that houses all the data to make server driven webpages in vesatogo products.

 ### Installation Guide